catsmells/cool-schemes/README.md

 # cool-schemes
 Color schemes I make that I tend to enjoy.
-All schemes can be found in the "schemes" directory.
+All schemes colors may be found in JSON format in the "schemes" directory.
+Themes for vim may be found in the "vim" directory.

 ## Scheme list
 | Name | Description |